GriffithUniLibrary/redcap-intro-old-23/content/03-instruments.md

 ---
 nav_order: 3
+topics: Projects; instruments; forms; surveys
 title: Creating a project
+description: Before you can create forms and surveys in REDCap, you need to create a project.
 ---

 ## The New Project screen

+When you click `New Project` in the top menu, you'll be presented with the` New Project` screen.
+You can give your project any title that makes sense to you — your project name won't be visible to external participants.
+You can choose the `purpose` of your project here.
+Setting a purpose has no effect on the operation of the project.
+If you set it to 'Research', you have the option of adding some information about the type of study you are doing.
+We will just set the `purpose` to 'Practice / Just for fun'.

 {% include figure.html img="new-project.png" caption="The New Projects screen" alt="Screenshot showing the New Project screen" width="100%" %}